louis-langholtz/PlayRho/INSTALL.md

 This project can be built different ways depending on things like what components are desired to be built and the target platform.
 It can then be installed into your system, or included and linked into your applications.

-The following instructions are oriented towards using CMake.
+The following instructions are oriented towards using [CMake](https://cmake.org/) and from a command line.

 ## Supported Platforms